cBournhonesque/lightyear/book/src/concepts/advanced_replication/authority.md

       accept updates from C2, and will discard the updates from C1.

 BUG:
-- the server needs to stop replicating if it doesn't have authority over the entity and it doesn't need to rebroadcast.
+- [x] the server needs to stop replicating if it doesn't have authority over the entity and it doesn't need to rebroadcast.
 Maybe when the authority changes, we automatically change the replication-target to exclude the new owner?
+Currently it's broadcasting and we're ignoring the changes
 - fix entity mapping on the receiver side? the new owner needs to map from remote to local?
+Use a bit to indicate if the entity was mapped or not.
+- why is the color not matching the authority?
-- in the example, why do we send updates in bursts of 4?
+- in the example, why do we send updates in bursts of 4? because the replication interval is 100ms but tick rate is 64Hz?

+TESTS TO ADD:
+- authority is transferred, and the new owner tries to send.
+This time the new owner (on the send side) must do entity mapping!
+  - also with components that contain entity maps

 TODO:
 - maybe let the client always accept updates from the server, even if the client has `HasAuthority`?
 What is the goal of disallowing the client to accept updates from the server if it has